 Family Violence Project (FVP) is working to end domestic violence in Kennebec and Somerset counties.
 We believe it will take the whole community to accomplish our mission.
 This includes a strong and committed work force.
 Won’t you consider joining our professional advocacy staff?

-FVP is seeking a direct service advocate.
+FVP is seeking a direct service advocate to work with victims of domestic abuse and their children in our emergency shelter program.
 Do you enjoy interacting with people in work that truly makes a difference?
 If so, we invite you to consider shelter-based advocacy with survivors of domestic violence and abuse.

 The vision of the Family Violence Project is a community where violence is unacceptable and people treat each other with respect.
 Read More “Vision, Mission, Philosophy”